devspace-sh/devspace/examples/README.md

 # DevSpace Examples

-This folder contains several examples how to use the DevSpace.cli for various use cases.
+This folder contains several examples how to use the DevSpace CLI for various use cases.
 Below is a table with the examples:

 | Name | Builder | Registry | Deployment | Description |
 |:------|:----------:|:----------:|:----------:|:-------------|